alex-piccione/portfolio-2025-api/README.md

 Not without _unsafe_.
 In other languages you have thread-safe colelctions, but not in Rust standard library.
 You can paly around and write cumbersome code with LazyLock, RwLock and Mutex... that's it.
 Otherwise, third party library.
-I coose "Dashmap".
+I choose "Dashmap".
+There is not an equivalent of Dashmap for collections!

 ### Read local file
 (used previously to read configuration)